Coder4916/Match-Maker/README.md

 ## **Introduction**

 Match-Maker is a card memory game, where the aim of the game is to match pairs of cards in a grid.
 For each pair found, the player gains a point.
-The amount of moves are also tracked, to add an extra challenge element to the game.
-Each game is also timed, giving each player an idea of how long it takes to complete.
+The amount of moves made are recorded and each game is timed, adding an extra challenge element to the game.

-The main requirement of this project was to build a responsive, front end gaming site, with the primary objective of making Match-Maker easy to play.
+The main requirement of this project is to build a responsive, front end gaming site, with the primary objective of making Match-Maker easy to play.

 ## **UX Development**